 Work on industry briefs such as the Fashion and Merchandising Industry Project – winning teams have had their collections placed into production and sold in Australia and overseas.

-You’ll also have the opportunity to study at some of the best overseas institutions including FIT New York, London College of Fashion and Hong Kong Polytechnic.
-This program also offers study tours to a number of cities in Europe, America and China.
+You’ll also have the opportunity to study at some of the best overseas institutions including FIT New York, London College of Fashion and Hong Kong Polytechnic University.
+This program also offers study tours to a number of cities in China and America.

 How you will learn